Official Government Website

 Alliance Program

-ICI creates business Alliances by utilizing the State Agriculture Program and the Federal, Prison Industry Enhancement Certification Program (PIE).
+ICI builds these business partnerships through the State Agriculture Program and the Federal Prison Industry Enhancement Certification Program (PIE).

 crop field and sunset

-Each Trainee in these programs contributes 5% of their gross wages to the Idaho Victims Compensation Fund as well as paying IDOC a bit for Room & Board, to help offset the cost of incarceration to the public.
+Trainees in these programs give back by contributing 5% of their wages to the Idaho Victims Compensation Fund.
+They also help offset the cost of incarceration by paying a portion toward room and board.

-The recidivism rate among those who have worked in an ICI program while incarcerated is on average 17% lower than those who have not.
+The results are clear.
+People who work in an ICI program have a recidivism rate that is, on average, 17% lower than those who do not.

 • Housing